Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Second Nature (21st level):** You reroll natural 1s and 2s on attack rolls and skill checks, but you must take the second result even if it is another 1 or a 2.

 **Implausible Speed (24th level):** You can use two action points per encounter and if you reach a streak, you gain two action points.
+You cannot use more than one action point per round.

-**Vorpal Ways (30th level):** Once per hit, if you roll the maximum result on any of your initial damage dice, you can roll that die again and add it to your damage total.
+**Vorpal Ways (30th level):** Once per hit, if you roll the maximum result on one or more of your initial damage dice, you can roll those dice again and add them to your damage total.

-### Powers
+### Power

 > #### Reputation Earned
 > *Your enemy will soon discover why your name is so feared.*
 > **Daily** **Utility** **26** (**Free Action**) ● **Martial**
 > **Self**
-> **Effect** You can take an additional standard action and an additional move action on this turn and on your next turn.
+> **Effect** You gain two action points.

 ## Respected